jmbucknall/EZDSL/ezdsl.md

   Destroys all nodes and removes all data objects in the tree (data objects are destroyed if the tree is a data owner).

-  Does a post order traversal of the tree calling Erase for all nodes.
+  Does a post order traversal of the tree calling `Erase` for all nodes.

 ### Declaration
     function Erase(Cursor : TTreeCursor) : TTreeCursor;
 #### Description
-  Works like Delete except that the data object pointed to by Cursor is disposed of as well, providing that the tree owns its data objects.
+  Works like `Delete` except that the data object pointed to by `Cursor` is disposed of as well, providing that the tree owns its data objects.

 ### Declaration
     function Examine(Cursor : TTreeCursor) : pointer;
 #### Description
-  Returns the data object at Cursor.
+  Returns the data object at `Cursor`.

-  In DEBUG mode, an assertion error (ascEmptyExamine) will occur if the tree is empty.
+  In DEBUG mode, an assertion error (`ascEmptyExamine`) will occur if the tree is empty.

-  In DEBUG mode, an assertion error (ascExamineLeaf) will occur if Cursor is an external node (which have no data objects associated with them).
+  In DEBUG mode, an assertion error (`ascExamineLeaf`) will occur if `Cursor` is an external node (which have no data objects associated with them).

 ### Declaration
     procedure Insert(var Cursor : TTreeCursor; aData : pointer);
                                                               virtual;
 #### Description
-  Inserts the data object aData into the tree at Cursor, where Cursor is assumed to be an external node.
+  Inserts the data object `aData` into the tree at `Cursor`, where `Cursor` is assumed to be an external node.

-  An exception (escInsInvalidHere) will be raised if the node is not a leaf (an external node).
+  An exception (`escInsInvalidHere`) will be raised if the node is not a leaf (an external node).

 ### Declaration
     function IsLeaf(Cursor : TTreeCursor) : boolean;
 #### Description
-  Returns true if Cursor is pointing at an external node (a leaf).
+  Returns true if `Cursor` is pointing at an external node (a leaf).

   Note that although this implementation of binary trees uses nil for external nodes, this does NOT mean that a cursor that's pointing to